Economy of Denmark: Energy

-Denmark has changed its energy consumption from 99% fossil fuels (92% oil (all imported) and 7% coal) and 1% biofuels in 1972 to 73% fossil fuels (37% oil (all domestic), 18% coal and 18% natural gas (all domestic)) and 27% renewables (largely biofuels) in 2015.
+Denmark has changed its energy consumption from 99% fossil fuels (92% oil (all imported) and 7% coal) and 1% biofuels in 1972 to 73% fossil fuels (37% oil (all domestic), 18% coal, 18% natural gas (all domestic)), and 27% renewables (largely biofuels) in 2015.
 The goal is a full independence of fossil fuels by 2050.
 This drastic change was initially inspired largely by the discovery of Danish oil and gas reserves in the North Sea in 1972 and the 1973 oil crisis.
-The course took a giant leap forward in 1984, when the Danish North Sea oil and gas fields, developed by native industry in close cooperation with the state, started major productions.
-In 1997, Denmark became self-sufficient with energy and the overall CO_{2} emission from the energy sector began to fall by 1996.
+The course took a giant leap forward in 1984, when the Danish North Sea oil and gas fields, developed by native industry in close cooperation with the state, started major production.
+In 1997, Denmark became self-sufficient with energy, and the overall CO_{2} emission from the energy sector began to fall by 1996.
 Wind energy contribution to the total energy consumption has risen from 1% in 1997 to 5% in 2015.

 Since 2000, Denmark has increased gross domestic product (GDP) and at the same time decreased energy consumption.
 Since 1972, the overall energy consumption has dropped by 6%, even though the GDP has doubled in the same period.
 Denmark had the 6th best energy security in the world in 2014.
 Denmark has had relatively high energy taxation to encourage careful use of energy since the oil crises in the 1970s, and Danish industry has adapted to this and gained a competitive edge.
 The so-called "green taxes" have been broadly criticised partly for being higher than in other countries, but also for being more of a tool for gathering government revenue than a method of promoting "greener" behaviour.